Aaron98990/ways-of-the-game/spirit-of-the-game.md

 Not giving a second yellow card for removing one's shirt during a goal celebration because it is harsh.

 - The Law is very clear here.
+A player does not accidently remove their shirt.
 The referee should give the second yellow card as that is what the Law requires.
+[Wprld Cup Example](https://www.youtube.com/watch?v=bsRFCq6rFT4)